Gtajisan/MTK-FARHAN/README.md

 - Works fine under Windows 10 and 11 :D

 ---------------------------------------------------------------------------------------------------------------
-### Use kamakiri (optional, only needed for mt6260 or older)
+### Use FATHAN (optional, only needed for mt6260 or older)

-- For linux (kamakiri attack), you need to recompile your linux kernel using this kernel patch :
+- For linux (FATHAN attack), you need to recompile your linux kernel using this kernel patch :
 ```
 sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev libdw-dev
 git clone https://git.kernel.org/pub/scm/devel/pahole/pahole.git